 Decide in advance roughly what your spending limit is on the item.
 “If it sells for $1200 or less, I’ll buy it.
 If it sells for more than $1200, I don’t want it.”
 You don’t have a lot of time during the auction of that item to debate how much to spend.
 Be sure to account for the buyer’s premium and other costs that may apply to you such as sales tax, online buyer’s premium, and shipping and handling.

 Step 5 – Attend the Auction and Bid

 We generally start at lot #1 or lot #4000 in Saturday’s Intermediate Auction and sell the lots (items) in consecutive order at roughly 130-250 lots per hour.
 On Sunday’s Gallery Auction, we begin at lot #2000 or lot #6000 and sell at about 80-120 lots per hour.
-In the front of the catalog is an approximate estimate of when the lots will come up for auction.
+In the front of the catalog is an approximate estimate of what time the lots will come up for auction.
 If you are unable to be here when you lot comes up, we offer absentee bidding, online bidding and phone bidding (for bids $500 and up).